edw17003/Data_structures/0-welcome.md

 # Data Structures Tutorial

 Welcome to the Data Structures Tutorial.
-This tutorial will cover these basic topics:
+This tutorial will cover these topics:

 - [Stacks](1-stacks.md)
 - [Sets](2-sets.md)
 - [Trees](3-trees.md)

-Each module will contain descriptions and examples.
+Each module will contain descriptions, examples, and a performance overview of the data structure.
 At the end of each module, you will find a problem to solve on your own.

 ## Contact